Our school motto Non Sibi Sed Aliis, not for self but for others, is at the heart of the Govs community.

 • Nourishing the North Shore is a food pantry in Newbury.
 To learn more, click here.

 To find a food pantry near you, click here.

 • Lazarus House is a shelter located in Lawrence.
 They are always looking for groups to help with dinner preparations.

 To find a shelter near you, click here.

 ANIMAL CARE FACILITIES:

 • Ipswich Animal Shelter is an animal shelter in Ipswich.
 Student volunteers over 18 can help with animal care.
 Student volunteers under 18 can help clean or assist with other needs.

 • Translators Without Borders is an opportunity for bilingual students.

 Most of the local organizations listed above accept donations.
 If a student would like to organize a drive, please reach out to Director of Community Service Ryan Badecker.

-For the past fifteen years, the Govs community–students, parents, staff, and faculty–has generously supported Ozzie's Kids, a program founded by deceased Officer Ozzie Hardy, to provide a holiday for children at risk.
+For the past nineteen years, the Govs community–students, parents, staff, and faculty–has generously supported Ozzie's Kids, a program founded by deceased Officer Ozzie Hardy, to provide a holiday for children at risk.
 Each year of participation, we have improved our sponsorship, and last year the generosity of our community provided over 120 children in Haverhill with holiday gifts including a winter coat.